braschke/PleiadesUserDocumentation/totp.md

 - What if I loose my phone / get a new phone?

    If you've written down the secret, you can restore your TOTP on a different device.
+In addition, FreeOTP+ allows you to export and import your secrets.
 In fact, it maskes sense to install a TOTP app on two devices in case you cannot use one.
 If you fear that you phone is compromized / stolen, you can reset TOTP (see next question)

 - I think my secret is compromized